VAW-121: 2000s

+In 2005, VAW-121 proved support or recovery efforts after Hurricane Katrina.
 While deployed aboard USS George Washington in May 2006, the squadron along with rest of battle group conducted training with the Colombian Navy.
 The exercise was part of "Partnership of the Americas."
+Between 2006-2009, participated in several multi-national deployments and exercises.

+In 2009-2010, VAW-121 deployed in support of Operation Enduring Freedom on USS Dwight D. Eisenhower (CVN-69).

 2010s

-On returning from a mission on March 31, 2010, an E-2C Hawkeye suffered a catastrophic engine failure.
+On returning from a mission on 31 March 2010, an E-2C Hawkeye suffered a catastrophic engine failure.
 The condition of the starboard engine made the aircraft almost impossible to control.
 The pilot, LT Steven Zilberman, made sure the aircraft stayed level so the other three crew members could bail out safely.
 Seconds later, the Hawkeye crashed into the sea.
 After three days of a massive search, he was declared lost at sea.
 For his courage, he was posthumously awarded the Distinguished Flying Cross.

-The squadron began using its first E-2D Advanced Hawkeye aircraft in 2014, ending 37-years operating the E-2C Hawkeye.
+The squadron began using its first E-2D Advanced Hawkeye aircraft in 2014, ending 37-years operating the E-2C Hawkeye, being the second fleet squadron to receive the Advanced Hawkeye.

+In 2017, they deployed onboard USS Nimitz in support of Operation Inherent Resolve, performing combat Defensive Counter-Air (DCA) operations, being the first E-2 squadron to conduct combat DCA since 1991.Between 2019-2020, VAW-121 complete a near ten-month deployment around the world.